lipido/mvcblog-pull/README.md

 generating the data views and user input.
 Views use one or several *components*.
 3. **Components**.
 Components are PHP classes which support all the logic needed by views.
-Components represent the state (rendered by views), as well as well as behavior by attending user *events* (coming from views).
+Components represent the state (rendered by views), as well as behavior by attending user *events* (coming from views).
 Regarding their state, components can have different *scopes*.
   1. *Request* scope (default).
 The *component* is instantiated and destroyed in each HTTP request.